Stay Humble: Life as a Pediatric Nurse

 Frankly, some cry any time they see my bright blue scrubs.

-I’m not particularly proud of these skills and definitely don’t enjoy them, but I am grateful that my job requires them.
+I’m not particularly proud of these skills and don’t necessarily enjoy them, but I am grateful that my job as a registered nurse requires them.
 I make a conscious effort not to become “hardened” by the need to do them day in and day out.
 I am committed to truly processing these experiences because of their significance for others, and in turn, for myself.

 Because a typical day at work for me is usually the worst day of someone else’s life.

-It is so essential and truly ideal to have families present and actively involved.
+It is so essential and truly ideal to have families present and actively involved when caring for children.
 Parents’ knowledge of their children has no boundaries.
 They advocate for them, protect them, and love them.
-We look to parents to translate, decipher, and explain children’s actions, words, and habits.
+We look to parents to translate, decipher, and explain a child's actions, words, and habits.

 Yet, as nurses we tend to take this for granted.
 Not every child is that fortunate.
 It’s not uncommon for rooms with cribs to be void of any familial presence.
 And in those cases, us nurses take on that role even more so.

-I love kids and I love what I do.
+I love kids and what I do.
 What I might love most about my job (other than being the best form of birth control out there) is that it never ceases to humble me.
-Which permeates through every other aspect of my life.
+Which permeates through every aspect of my life, within the world of healthcare and outside.

 “What I might love most about my job is that it never ceases to humble me.”